 On May 6, 2021, the Louisiana Supreme Court issued an order revising the Louisiana Rules of Professional Conduct provisions governing lawyer advertising.
 The court’s revisions become effective on January 1, 2022.
 Here is a summary of the major changes to come:

 - The most significant amendments require that lawyer advertisements must display a “filing number” issued by the Louisiana State Bar Association.
+The text of the rule does not exempt already published advertisements from the filing number requirement.
 Amended Rule 7.2(a)(1) requires that any lawyer named in an advertisement certify that the advertisement was filed and assigned such a filing number.
 Amended Rule 7.2(a)(3) requires that all advertisements and unsolicited written communications, except those subject to the exemptions stated in Rule 7.8, must include a filing number assigned by the Louisiana State Bar Association.
 Amended Rule 7.4(b)(2)(B)(iii) requires that unsolicited written communications to prospective clients for the purpose of obtaining professional employment must clearly state the Lawyer Advertising Filing Number assigned by the Louisiana Bar Association.

 - Rule 7.2(c)(4) has always provided that a lawyer must not suggest that any communication received approval from the Louisiana State Bar Association.
 The court’s new revision clarifies that the use of a filing number assigned by the LSBA does not reflect approval from the Association.

 - Rule 7.2(c)(1)(D) has always prohibited “false, misleading or deceptive” communications.
 Under the amended rule, a communication may not contain a reference to past results without a disclaimer such as “Results May Vary” or “Past Results are not a Guarantee of Future Successes.